yenpomao/docker-curriculum/README.md

-Docker Curriculum
+Docker Curriculum Reproduce
 ===

-> Learn to build and deploy your distributed applications easily to the cloud with Docker
+A baisc Docker work follow by prakhar1989.

-Follow the curriculum on [docker-curriculum.com](https://docker-curriculum.com/)
+The Cloud computing is from AWS.